CS2401-Fall2021/lab3_ascii_art/README.md

 What if we have a really big image?
 If we try and run it through our program, the ascii art doesn't show up nicely because it is too big.
 1000's of pixels don't show up nicely in our terminal.
 What can we do?

 The answer is that we can resize our image to a desired size.
+We will do this in the getResizedGreyAscii method

 ![image resize](https://1mhowto.com/wp-content/uploads/2014/12/app-resizeme-512.png)